ENIGMA-git/ENIGMA-CNV/sMRI/README.md

+# Outline

+Please follow the overall instructions in: _ENIGMA-CNV_sMRIProtocol.pdf_.

 The following scripts includes original scripts and modified scripts from the ENIGMA imaging protocols (https://enigma.ini.usc.edu/protocols/imaging-protocols/).

 ## Brief overview of the shell scripts and their purposes